Drew Boyles · Drum Admissions House · (800) 345-3920 x4127

-I’ve seen the high quality education students receive from Lycoming College; and I know first-hand about the opportunities for involvement within the College community.
+I’ve seen the high-quality education students receive from Lycoming College; and I know first-hand about the opportunities for involvement within the college community.
 I was involved with Campus Activities Board, Dance Club, United Campus Ministries and Recreation Society, to name a few.
-I am thrilled to be working for Lycoming College, and I can’t wait to meet and work with the students from New York, Northeast and Reading Pennsylvania!
+I am thrilled to be working for Lycoming College, and I can’t wait to meet and work with the students from New York and Northeast and Reading, Pa.

 Anna holds a B.S. in Recreation Management from Lock Haven University.

 Rebecca Spencer · Drum Admissions House · (800) 345-3920 x4197

 E-mail: email@example.com · Region: New Jersey

 I can still remember the first time I walked down College Place as a prospective student.
 As I walked to the Drum Admission House, I was in awe at the beauty of Lycoming’s campus.
 At first, I was surprised that several students acknowledged me with a warm greeting as I passed by, but I soon discovered that this was simply the way of life at Lycoming College.
 The friendliness, charisma and sincerity of the campus community, along with the superior academics, and unsurpassed faculty ultimately led me to make my college choice: Lycoming.